freecurve/Freecurve_labs_arrow-nn_suite/README.md

 ## Correction for protein-ligand interactions in CDK2 inhibitor mutation

-This ARBALEST TI simulation gives NN-corrected free energy of mutation **1h1q -> 1oiy** ligands in CDK2 protein.
+This TI simulation gives NN-corrected free energy of mutation **1h1q -> 1oiy** ligands in CDK2 protein.
 As previous analysis showed [1], there are some problematic interactions in ARROW2 which have to be corrected to get good agreement with experimental ddG value.

-### ARBALEST Configuration Templates
+### Configuration Templates

 The simulation folder `./INPUT/XML` includes the following Arbalest configuration file templates: